Soumaditya777/voice-enabled-chatbot/README.md

 # 🎙️ Voice-Enabled Chatbot

-A simple voice-interactive chatbot built with Python and powered by Gemini Pro (Google's LLM).
+A simple voice-interactive chatbot built with Python and powered by Gemini Flash (Google's LLM).
 Speak to it, and it speaks back—just like magic!

 ## ⚙️ Features

 - 🎤 Voice input via microphone
-- 🤖 AI responses using Gemini Pro
+- 🤖 AI responses using Gemini Flash latest
 - 🔊 Voice output via text-to-speech

 ## 🛠️ Tech Stack